 According to the agreed SA2 CR, S2-2305633,

 4. LMF derives if any MBSR(s) is involved in the positioning of the target UE based on the cell-ID used for positioning measurements in the step 3.
 The AMF serving the target UE may indicate that the serving cell is an MBSR (if applicable).
 When the MBSR was integrated as a TRP (IAB-DU) with a gNB, the LMF may determine from in a TRP information exchange procedure that the cell-ID belongs to the MBSR and/or the UE-ID (GPSI) associated with MBSR.
+The LMF, when the OAM provides a new Cell Id to the LMF, performs a TRP information exchange as specified in TS 38.455 [x] for the new Cell ID.
+When the MBSR is integrated or fully migrated in the NG-RAN, the Cell ID(s) of the MBSR is (are)provided to the LMF and, in the case of full migration, any stale Cell ID of fully migrated MBSR is removed from LMF by OAM.
+If the LMF selects any cell for UE positioning measurements, and the LMF determines it needs to perform a TRP information exchange with the cell, it shall perform TRP Information Exchange procedure as specified in TS 38.455 [x].
 As the MBSR can be mobile the LMF may need to determine an updated location of the MBSR by either performing step 5-7 (option 1) or performing step 8-10 (option 2) if option 1 is not feasible.
 If several MBSRs were derived, then step 5-7 or step 8-10 are be performed for each MBSR.

 This CR proposes to add MBSR information in the InputData.